jts140/robo-advisor/README.md

 # robo-advisor

-A program that tells a user if now is a good time to invest in a stock which the user has selected
+A program that tells a user if now is a good time to invest in a user selected stock.
+The program also outputs a graph of closing prices for the past 100 days.

 (https://github.com/jts140/robo-advisor)